 Innovation aspects of the onshore project (Windpark Handalm) include technologies that allow operation at high altitudes or harsh and cold climates.
-In order to allow operation in these climates the project as well as the earlier reported Windpark Blaiken utilise different de-icing systems and sensors against icing.
+In order to allow operation in these climates the project utilise different de-icing systems and sensors against icing.
 Innovations in the offshore wind projects (Nordsee One and Veja Mate Offshore) include several technical innovations with respect to components (e.g. XL monopile foundations, bolted flange transition pieces, among others) and installation methods (eg. bubble curtain) which to a large extent became the norm in the fast evolving offshore wind market.
 Moreover, with Vertimed and Windfloat Atlantic two floating offshore wind projects present innovative solutions in the area of substructure design (tension-leg platforms and semi-submersible floating platforms) providing solutions for countries lacking shallow sea shores.
 With respect to the Vertimed project, no power was produced on site to date as full scale deployment is planned for 2023.

 Table 2 presents the technical details - technology category, wind turbine model and capacity - of the wind energy projects assessed.
-The four projects are anonymised into five different case studies (in the following Case studies A -F), with one of the projects being split into two case studies.
+The five projects are anonymised into five different case studies (in the following Case studies A -D).